spruceid/ssx/examples/ssx-test-dapp/README.md

-# ssx-test-dapp
+# ssx-test-app

-This is a dapp to test SSX functionality.
+This is an app to test SSX functionality.

 **Install Dependencies**